usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 You have Java installed with a JVM (Java Virtual Machine) available on the command line (a JRE or JDK), version 8 (and later).

-You have a live Internet connection and the capability to download and save resources (binaries and code libraries) for local use.

 **Tip:** check your Java version from the console using `java --version`.

+Also, you have a live Internet connection and the capability to download and save resources (binaries and code libraries) for local use.

 You are comfortable entering commands on the command line.
 For installation, you want a `bash` shell if available.
 On Windows, both WSL (Ubuntu) and Git Bash have been found to work.
 If you cannot use `bash`, the setup can be done by hand (downloading and unpacking a package from SourceForge).